-Beginning in 2008, the United States economy experienced one of the worst economic downturns since the Great Depression.
-Events leading to the recession were primarily the collapse of the housing market and frozen credit markets, prompting the federal government to take unprecedented monetary and fiscal action to slow the economic rate of decline and instill consumer confidence.
+Beginning in 2008, the United States economy experienced one of the worst economic downturns in history.
+Events leading to the recession were primarily the collapse of the housing market and frozen credit markets, prompting the federal government to take unprecedented monetary and fiscal action in an attempt to slow the economic rate of decline and instill consumer confidence.
+The economy has been slowly recovering from this downturn with the Dow Jones Industrial Average setting and remaining near the all-time high, housing values rebounding and the unemployment rate lowering.